jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 ### Dependency Injection
 Dependency Injection frameworks work by building out a graph of all your dependencies and automatically injecting references to them into each object.
-Usually you will have one or more Containers that manage the scope of different dependencies (like for instance global vs. scene) and provide a way to have multiple instances of dependencies.
+Usually you will have one or more Containers that manage the scope of different dependencies (for instance, global vs. level) and provide a way to have multiple instances of dependencies.
 You can even use fancy techniques to inject different things in different situations.

-Dependency Injection is very common in the world of web and app development, but not so much in most game projects, likely because most game developers usually prefer control over abstraction and DI is a very very heavy abstraction.
+Dependency Injection is very common in the world of web and app development, but not so much in most game projects, likely because most game developers usually prefer control over abstraction, and DI is a very, very heavy abstraction.

 It's important to note that while DI can help with **a lot** of your dependency wiring, it's not a silver bullet, and you can still end up in situations where you have to spend a lot of time untangling dependencies that have circular references.

-DI also can't really solve a mess of dependencies all it really does is hide the mess so you don't have to see it as often.
-The rabbit hole can go very deep with DI frameworks and their is a risk that engineers can turn them into code-golf challenges that make things even harder to understand.
+DI also can't really solve a mess of dependencies; all it really does is hide the mess so you don't have to see it as often.
+The rabbit hole can go very deep with DI frameworks, and there is a risk that engineers can turn them into code-golf challenges that make things even harder to understand.
 Which is why I recommend trying to use them sparingly.

-Overall, I find a full dependency injection system tough to recommend for all but the most complex projects as it's usually solving a lot more problems than most people have in their games as well as adding more complexity.
-Still, every tool has it's use and there are many projects (Like Pokemon Go) that use it effectively.
+Overall, I find a full dependency injection system tough to recommend for all but the most complex projects, as it's usually solving a lot more problems than most people have in their games as well as adding more complexity.
+Still, every tool has its use and there are many projects (like Pokemon Go) that use it effectively.

 #### Integrating Dependency Injection
-I would not recommend rolling your own solution for Dependency Injection if possible as they can be a huge time-sink for engineers, so instead I will link to projects that already exist that you can utilize.
+I would not recommend rolling your own solution for Dependency Injection if possible, as they can be a huge time-sink for engineers, so instead I will link to projects that already exist that you can utilize.

 <details markdown="1" id="di-unity">
 <summary><b>In Unity:</b></summary>
-[Zenject](https://github.com/modesttree/Zenject) is the solution I've worked with the most as it's the foundation of Pokemon Go's codebase, though it's not as well-supported as it used to be and is a bit on the heavy-side in terms of complexity.
+[Zenject](https://github.com/modesttree/Zenject) is the solution I've worked with the most as it's the foundation of Pokemon Go's codebase, though it's not as well-supported as it used to be and is a bit on the heavy side in terms of complexity.
 [VContainer](https://vcontainer.hadashikick.jp/) is another option that seems to be popular.
 </details>

 <details markdown="1" id="di-unreal">
 <summary><b>In Unreal:</b></summary>
-Unreal has Type Containers which provide a simple DI solution. it's important to note that they are C++ only so your designers wont easily be able to access them in blueprint land.
-They also aren't used by a lot of games and the only place Epic uses them is in the Unreal Launcher so YMMV.
+Unreal has Type Containers which provide a simple DI solution.
+It's important to note that they are C++ only, so your designers won't easily be able to access them in blueprint land.
+They also aren't used by a lot of games, and the only place I know of where Epic uses them is in the Unreal Launcher so YMMV.

 Eric Friedman has [a stellar write-up on all the different ways Type Containers can be used](https://www.jooballin.com/p/unreal-engine-the-type-container).
 </details>

 # Global Events / Pub-Sub
 Event systems are another common tool to reach for as the size of your game grows.
-Events are pretty simple at their core, an object in your game generates an event of a certain type (optionally with some data), and other objects listen for those those events and respond accordingly.
+Events are pretty simple at their core: objects in your game generates events of a certain type (optionally with some data), and other objects listen for those those events and respond accordingly.

 A good example of where an event might be useful in a game is defeating a boss.
 After the player fells the boss, you probably want to:
-1. Trigger an auto save
+1. Trigger an auto save.
-2. Play a victory sound
+2. Play a victory sound.
-3. Start a cut-scene
+3. Start a cut-scene.
-4. Record EXP
+4. Increment experience points.
-5. Unlock an achievement
+5. Unlock an achievement.
 Since these are all disparate systems, dispatching a global event is much simpler and more flexible than trying to call all these methods directly.

 I like to reserve events for cases where I have 2 or more mostly unconnected systems/objects that need to talk to one another for a few specific cases.
 That said, if you already have a reference to something, method calls are preferable since they are cheaper and easier to trace.
 It also goes without saying that you should avoid situations where you are generating events every tick, as this can add large overheads to the performance of your game.
-Events are also tricky to reason about as they (by-design) decouple the parts of your gameplay code, which is another good reason not to over-use them.
+Events are also tricky to reason about, as they decouple parts of your gameplay code in ways that may be hard to trace in an IDE, which is another good reason not to overuse them.

 ## Pub-Sub
 Publish & Subscribe systems take the concept of events and make it a bit more granular.
-Instead of all events going out globally, you can make dedicated streams for events to fall into.
-This can make your event system much easier to reason about, but also less flexible overall.
+Instead of all events going out globally, there are dedicated streams for events to fall into and for objects to listen to.
+This can make your event system much easier to reason about but also less flexible overall.

 ## Creating an event system
 <details markdown="1" id="pub-sub-unity">